-(Reviewed, not audited in accordance with the Generally Accepted Auditing Standards)
+(Reviewed only without being audited in accordance with audit standards)

 The Group carries out on-site appraisal of the collateral on a regular basis or at any time.
 The Group carries out credit check or revaluation of collaterals according to the status of credit granting accounts.
 The Group also evaluates the degree of guarantee provided by debtor and the legal effectiveness of the guarantor in order to ensure the security of credit.